turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 One very important rule to follow with Reducers is to make sure they are _pure_.
-This means that the arguments passed into the function must remain unchanged, and the same input will always yeild the same output.
+This means that the arguments passed into the function must remain unchanged, and the same input will always yield the same output.

 ### useReducer